robert-hh/Micropython-Editor/README.md

 |Ctrl-P|Comment/Uncomment a line or highlighted area|
 |Ctrl-A|Change settings for tab size, search case sensitivity, auto-indent, comment string and writing tabs (opt)|
 |Ctrl-E|Redraw the screen.
 On the Micro devices it shows the amount of free memory|

+**Instead of Ctrl-letter (e.g. Ctrl-Q), Alt-letter (e.g. Alt-Q) can be used, avoiding conflicts with key binding of some terminal emulators.**

 The editor is contained in the file pye.py.
 Start pye from the REPL prompt e.g. with